Skip to main content

 • Deno latest

 The test suite also includes tests for various time zones.
-To change the timezone locally, set the TZ environment variable:
+Timezones can be controlled by setting the TZ environment variable:

 env TZ="Asia/Kolkata" WTF=1 make test_misc